gautampk/n/README.md

 This will list all the notes in the `.notes/work/` folder.
 If you want to set a default notebook, you can set `$NB` in your `.bashrc` along with `$NOTES`.
 In that case, command variables can be used as an override.
+Note IDs are specific to a given folder, so `NB=work n 1` and `NB=home n 1` refer to two different files!

 As you may have realised, the `n p` command simply returns `$NOTES` or `$NOTES/$NB` as appropriate.